klinge/crowdsec-cloudflare-sync/README.md

 - **Cloudflare integration** - Updates IP lists/rules via API
 - **Systemd service** - Prepared to run as automated system service
 - **Comprehensive logging** - Full audit trail for operations, logs to system log when scheduled
-- **Low complexity** - The scripts are kept simple to make them easy to follow and adjust
+- **Low complexity** - The scripts are kept standalone and simple to make them easy to follow and adjust

 ## Scripts